 Hey guys, today I want to share with you one cheap and fast way to get from Osaka Kansai Airport to Osaka City?
 If you are planning a trip to Osaka soon, read on as this YOKOSO ticket will help shave a big sum off your transport costs in Osaka, I promise!

-I’ll first share with you the various options of getting between Osaka Kansai Airport and the city, before giving a detailed review of YOKOSO Osaka Ticket (which is a bundle transport pass).
+I’ll first share with you the various options of getting between Osaka Kansai Airport and the city, before giving a detailed review of YOKOSO Ticket (which is a bundle transport pass).